 4.3 Women are disadvantaged in terms of reproductive rights though, right?

 Some dismiss men’s lack of options by pointing to the difference in men’s and women’s reproductive systems, saying that there isn’t an equivalent to abortion or adoption that we could give men.
-There actually are options (see the Legal Paternal Surrender FAQ), but let’s set that aside.
+There actually are options, but let’s set that aside.
 Let’s say that where abortion is legal, we should think of it not an option that men “lack” but more as an option that just doesn’t apply to their situation because they can’t get pregnant.
 If we do so, wouldn’t it also apply the other way around?
 In places where abortion is illegal, we would see that not as a restriction that men don’t face but rather a restriction that just doesn’t apply to their situation because they can’t get pregnant.